When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 Want to learn more about the benefits of a humidifier for your home?
 Please read our blog.

-To determine how do you know if you need a humidifier, you must first answer two simple questions:
+To determine if you need a humidifier, you must first answer two simple questions:

 • Do you have indoor air that is too dry?
 If so, then a humidifier will help you.